fortunkam/webapp-serviceendpoint/readme.md

 ## Clean up
 I have added a delete-all script [here](./delete-all.sh) to remove all the resource groups (you will need to tweak the PREFIX variable).
 Note: This deletes everything unprompted so be sure you want to use it!  (`bash delete-all.sh`)

+## Alternatively use the Terraform script
+In the /terraform folder are a selection of tf files.
+You will need to have terraform installed (I am running v0.12.24 on Powershell Core 7). run `terraform init` in a powershell prompt and then run the [setup powershell script here](./terraform/setup.ps1), this script runs the `terraform apply`, applies the vnet integration (currently broken in terraform) and then deploys the sample app to the website.
+The resource prefix and the location are defined as [variables](./terraform/variables.tf) and you should provide new values (particularly for the prefix).

 ## What is the script doing?

 ![What gets deployed!](/diagrams/What%20gets%20deployed.png "What gets deployed")